inunezn7/ExpertFinderBot/README.md

 ## How it works

-### Baseline

-The retrieval system is based on the number of messages the users have sent that contain the concepts entered in the query along their message history.
+The retrieval system is based on term-frequency of the concepts entered in the query and related concepts as well, along message history of the members of the server.
-For multiple-concept queries, the number of messages where all the words on the query have been used are considered to calculate the level of expertise.

 ### Word Embeddings

-The baseline is improved by using a Word Embedding model trained with the message history of the Discord Server.
+To define related concepts a Word Embedding model trained with the message history of the Discord Server is used.
 This allows to associate terms related by their meaning.
-For instance, the next table shows the most similar words to "database":
+For instance, the following table shows the most similar words to "database":

 | Concept       | Cosine Similarity   |
 | ------------- |:-------------------:|